Lancial/orrn_public/README.md

 ## Data preparation

 Our model is trained on [4D-Lung](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=21267414) and [SPARE](https://image-x.sydney.edu.au/spare-challenge/) dataset.
-We provide dataloader in `data.py` file.
-However, to use them, one have to convert training data to the following format:
+We provide some dataloader in `data.py` file.
+However, to use them, one has to convert training data to the following format:

 ```
 <dataset_name>: